 It has a living room, kitchen, bedroom, and bath.
 They even found room to tuck a washer and dryer in there.

 The kitchen comes with a table and chairs that fold up when you’re not using them:

 There were some questions in the comments asking where they stashed the fridge and the bathroom.
 A reader found photos of them for me (thanks, Mike!).

 The fridge is tucked behind the washer and dryer:

 The bedroom, with Murphy Bed open (door leads to backyard):

-The official webpage explains that Toronto contractor Arthur Weeden noticed the unused space between the two larger homes and declared, “In order to use the land, I will build on it” (Toronto Sun Telegram, 1939).
-After completing the house, he and his wife lived in it for 20 years.
+According to the Toronto Sun Telegram in 1939, Toronto contractor Arthur Weeden noticed the unused space between the two larger homes and declared, “In order to use the land, I will build on it.”
+After completing the house, he and his wife lived in it for 20 years!